Crazy Neighbor Harassment and How to Deal With It

 Document Problems with Neighbors

 It is important to document the problems you are having with your neighbors.
+You can begin an electronic diary or use a digital voice recorder with time stamps.
 Even if you just email yourself and maybe one other person on the subject you will begin documenting what is happening in the neighborhood.
 In our case, I have kept an email chain for myself and also kept one going with the school, following up on email after each meeting.

 Talking to Your Neighbors

 If you think your neighbors are reasonable and safe, try talking to them calmly about the problem and see if you can work out a mutually acceptable solution.
 For example, in the case of dogs being left out all night to bark, maybe the neighbors would agree to take them in after 10:00 at night.
 In our situation, our neighbors are too unstable to take this option, but it can definitely work with more reasonable people.

 You can also try writing a polite, but firm, letter, illustrating your concerns with the situation and what you think could be a possible solution, or solutions, to the problem.
 If you want proof your neighbors received the letter, you can have it sent through certified mail.

 If you feel it may help, you can hire a mediator to work between your two families.
 This is a step you might take if you think your situation might be close to bad enough to hire an attorney, but not quite that bad.
 Mediators are third party individuals who can objectively try to come up with a solution between the two parties.
 Given our situation with personal animosities, this doesn’t seem right for our particular situation.